poult-lab/daily-word/english_words_ learning.md

 [n] cuts and bruises

 "a blue, brown or purple mark that appears on the skin after sb has fallen, been hit, etc."

+02.lumbago [lʌmˈbeɪɡəʊ]

+[noun] Bruises, sprains, muscular pain, muscular fatigue, lumbago, stiff shoulders, backache.

+"pain in the muscles and joints of the lower back"